 -Absolutely no criminal record and/or prior arrests

-The Manchester Police Department is currently accepting applications for the January 2013 Auxiliary Police Training Academy.
+The Manchester Police Department is currently accepting applications for the upcoming Auxiliary Police Training Academy.
 Applications can be picked up at police headquarters or downloaded from this site.
-Completed applications can be dropped off at the Manchester Police Department no later than November 14, 2012.
+Completed applications can be dropped off at the Manchester Police Department no later than December 1, 2015.

 FREQUENTLY ASKED QUESTIONS